Skip to main content

 Burrton, Kansas · FDIC Cert #16583

-State Bank of Burrton is an FDIC-insured bank (Certificate #16583) with $12M in total assets and $11M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Burrton, Kansas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 12.09%.
-BankHealthData assigns a composite Health Grade of F (26/100).
+This is the FDIC profile for State Bank of Burrton, an FDIC-insured bank (Certificate #16583) with $12M in total assets and $11M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Burrton, Kansas, the bank maintains a Tier 1 capital ratio of 10.31% (Well-Capitalized) and a nonperforming loan ratio of 12.09%.
+BankHealthData assigns a composite Health Grade of D (49/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 State Bank of Burrton (FDIC cert 16583) is a community bank — $12M in total assets, $11M in deposits, serving the Burrton, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.31% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality shows stress: non-performing loan ratio of 12.09% is well above the peer median and signals significant credit-quality challenges.
 Banks in this range typically face heightened regulatory monitoring.
 Liquidity is comfortable: 38.6% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Source: FDIC BankFind API — Call Report data.